 Non-residents are subject to 18 percent tax on their gross salary income for 2021.

 For extended business travelers, the types of income that are generally taxed are employment income.

 A resident’s net taxable income is taxed at graduated rates ranging from 5 percent to 40 percent for 2021.
 The maximum tax rate is currently 40 percent on net taxable income earned over 4,530,001 Taiwan new dollars (TWD) for 2021.

 For non-residents subject to tax in Taiwan, the applicable tax rate for the salary income will be fixed at 18 percent of gross salary income.

 A Taiwanese enterprise normally makes a contribution of 6 percent of earnings into employees’ individual pension fund accounts for its Taiwanese employees, and 2 percent to 15 percent of earnings to its non-Taiwanese employees’ pension fund accounts to comply with the Labor Bureau’s regulations for foreign employees.
 There is no requirement for Taiwan enterprises to contribute to a retirement fund for expatriates if the expatriate’s compensation is paid by a foreign employer, with no recharge to a Taiwanese enterprise.

-National health insurance is 4.69 percent of gross salary where employers are liable for 60 percent of the premium, employees are liable for 30 percent of the premium, and the government is liable for the remaining 10 percent.
+National health insurance is 5.17 percent of gross salary where employers are liable for 60 percent of the premium, and 1.58 of national average number of dependent, employees are liable for 30 percent of the premium, and the government is liable for the remaining 10 percent.
 The insurable amount is capped.